 The Apprenticeship Levy – The Facts

-The Apprenticeship Levy came into being on 6 April 2017 and from April 2019, changes were be implemented to make it more flexible.
+The Apprenticeship Levy was introduced on 6 April 2017 and from April 2019 changes were be implemented to make it more flexible.
 Are you fully compliant and do you know how to maximise the funds available to you?

 The Government introduced the Levy to address the UK’s shortage of skilled labour.
 Responsibility for the Levy rests with the Department for Education (DfE), with HMRC responsible for collecting and policing the Levy.

-The Levy is charged at 0.5% of an employer’s ‘paybill’ - which is classified as total earnings liable to employer Class 1 NIC.
-The classification includes earnings for employees aged under 21 and apprentices under 25.
+The Apprecticeship Levy is charged at 0.5% of an employer’s ‘paybill’ - which is classified as total earnings liable to employer Class 1 NIC.
+This includes earnings for employees aged under 21 and apprentices under 25.
 For Levy purposes, the employer will be the organisation that has a liability.
 There is an annual allowance of £15,000 for employers to offset against the amount they have to pay.
-Employers with a paybill of less than £3m are, therefore, exempt from the Levy.
+Employers with a paybill of less than £3m are exempt from the Levy.

 Is your organisation liable for the Apprenticeship Levy?